Purpose of Lab

 class, your absence is automatically unexcused.

-long as you let your TA know of your absence in advance).
+long as you let your TA know of your absence in advance.
+This pass

 The university recognizes these excuses for missing class:

 religious holidays, university-approved travel or activities,

 illness, and compelling circumstances beyond your control.
 These excuses do not require your free pass.

 Compelling circumstances include, for example, car trouble or a

 death in the family.
 Your TA will decide on other situations and will